 Night-eating syndrome appears to differ from bulimia nervosa and binge eating.
 Instead of very large & infrequent binges, persons with this disorder consume relatively small snacks at night-about 270 calories-but far more frequently.
 In addition, their sleep is far more disturbed.

 Stunkard believes that defining night-eating syndrome as a new eating disorder will encourage more research, leading to a far better understanding of the disorder.
-"We study what we define," said Stunkard, who is optimistic such research will lead to effective eating disorders treatments that do not now exist.
+"We study what we define," said Stunkard, who is optimistic such research will lead to effective eating disorder treatments that do not now exist.